codemix/yii2-dockerized/README.md

 > **Note:** Inside the container composer packages live in `/var/www/vendor`
 > instead of the app's `./vendor` directory.
 This way we don't override the
-> vendor directory when we map the app directory into the container.
+> vendor directory when we map the local app directory into the container.